Rome bike rent paths

 Downtown

-For trips by bike in the center, you should choose routes away from the main roads.
-To the right and left of them you can drive through picturesque alleys.
-There are some beautiful pedestrian bridges for crossing the Tiber.
-To cross from the ghetto to Trastevere, use the bridges to the Tiber Island, further north Ponte Sisto and the Angel’s Bridge, further north Ponte della Musica at the Olympic Stadium and Ponte Milvio.
+There are some lovely footbridges for crossing the Tiber.
+In particular, from the Ghetto you can cross the Tiber Island, further north the Ponte Sisto and the Ponte Sant’Angelo, further north the Ponte della Musica at the Olympic Stadium and the Ponte Milvio.

 Road traffic